 There are two methods to calibrate a device:

 vGIS calibration method begins in the aerial map view (Fig. 1).
 Several features become available to aid users in calibrating their device:

-Selecting this button will open up a menu of different map services, and users will be able to choose which one they would like.
+Selecting this button will open up a menu of different map services, with the users being able to select the desired map service.

 The white dot in the center of the screen represents the device user, and the blue beam represents the direction that the device user is facing.
 If the blue dot is not present on the screen, then tap the re-center button.
 This will re-center the aerial map around the user’s position.

 - Upon entering the calibration screen the user will be prompted to “Adjust Your Position” (Fig. 2).

 - Perform a pinch-to-zoom gesture on the screen to zoom into the aerial map.
 This will increase the positioning accuracy.
 Next, drag a finger across the screen to move the aerial map until the small blue dot on the map corresponds with the device’s location in the real world.

 - Once satisfied with the positioning, tap the Next button.

 Note: do not change your physical location or move around until you have completed the next step.